Dr. David L. Downie

 o: Donnarumma Hall Rm 217

 David Leonard Downie is Associate Professor of Politics and Environmental Studies at Fairfield University.
 He has also taught recently at Columbia University, as Adjunct Professor of International and Public Affairs, where he taught courses in environmental politics from 1994-2008.
-Dr. Downie's research focuses on the creation, content, and implementation of national and international environmental policy.
+Dr. Downie's (#dldownie) research focuses on the creation, content, and implementation of national and international environmental policy.
 Professor Downie received his B.A Degree from Duke University and his Ph.D. in Political Science from the University of North Carolina.
-In addition

 His recent work includes Global Environmental Politics, 6th Edition (2014), written with Pamela Chasek; Climate Change: A Reference Handbook (2009), written with Kate Brash and Catherine Vaughan; The Global Environment: Institutions, Law & Policy, 2nd Edition (2005), co-edited with Regina Axelrod and Norman Vig; and many articles and book chapters.
 His most recent articles, book chapters and work-in progress examine a range of issues, including: global policy to protect stratospheric ozone, reduce anthropogenic emissions of mercury, limit the release of persistent organic pollutants; changes in how countries operationalize the principle of common but differentiated responsibilities in global environmental policy; and the challenges and competing priorities placed on treaty Secretariats.
 He has also developed a series of working papers that seek to assist students find authoritative and accurate information on international environmental policy, examine options for attending graduate programs in environmental policy, and search for jobs related to sustainability.